guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 ```

 The simplest reduction is when there is a simple program with just a natural number
-and it will be reduced to this natural number and there is no remanining program.
+This program will be reduced to it and there is no programing remaining.

 ```
   ξ||ₗ : ∀ {M M' N n}